sktroost/PyPeg/pypeg/blogpost.md

 ...
 ```

-The code for the any-bytecode is relatively straight-forward.
+The code for the `any`-bytecode is relatively straight-forward.
 It either
-advances the pc and index or sets the VM into the fail-state,
+advances the `pc` and `index` or sets the VM into the fail state,
-depending on if the end of the inputstring has been reached or not.
+depending on whether the end of the inputstring has been reached or not.

 ``` python